sliide/technical_task_fs/README.md

 3. **OPTIONAL -** If time permits, we'd love to hear what tools you think would be best for an internal tool like this.
 Feel free to create a markdown file with this information if you would like to.

-## Time Expectation
+## Expectation

-We estimate that this task should take approximately **2-3 hours** depending on your experience level and technology choices.
 Focus on creating a working solution rather than a perfect one.
-The UI does not have to be aesthetically pleasing, it can be functional (we all know that less better code > loads of worse code)
+The UI does not have to be aesthetically pleasing, it can be functional (we all know that less better code > loads of worse code).

 ## Questions?